tonywongthw/GoodRoom/README.md

 ## Our process

-As good developers do, we started off my researching the documentation for Voiceflow and WhatsApp API.
+As good developers do, we started off my researching the documentation for Voiceflow and Telegram API.
 As the hours passed and more snacks were consumed, we ran into an issue where ...

 ### Built with

-Built with Voiceflow, CockroachDB, and WhatsApp API.
+Built with Voiceflow and Telegram API.

 ### Further development